A new study tested the effects of a low-calorie, plant-based, fasting diet on the symptoms and pathology of inflammatory bowel disease in mice models.

 Genetic predisposition, factors that change gut microbiota, certain types of diets, and stress are the main risk factors associated with inflammatory bowel disease.

 Finding the right treatment for inflammatory bowel disease can be challenging

-Although researchers are still working to understand the effect of nutrition on inflammatory bowel disease, many animal studies have shown benefits of periodic fasting and fasting-mimicking diet in improving the healthy lifespan as well as treating a variety of diseases such as multiple sclerosis and diabetes.
+Although researchers are still working to understand the effect of nutrition on inflammatory bowel disease, many animal studies have shown the benefits of periodic fasting and fasting-mimicking diet in improving a healthy lifespan as well as treating a variety of diseases such as multiple sclerosis and diabetes.

-New study tested the effect of fasting-mimicking diet on inflammatory bowel disease
+A new study tested the effect of a fasting-mimicking diet on inflammatory bowel disease

 The fasting-mimicking diet alleviated some and reversed other inflammatory bowel disease symptoms